Product safety checklist for manufacturers

 3. Create a technical file

 You must keep a technical file that contains all important information about the product.
-For example, the technical file contains information on:
+Make sure the dossier is up to date.
+And keep it for 10 years after the product has been made available on the market.
+The technical dossier contains information on, for example:

 • use of the product